AnsonDev42/against-wind/README.md

     ```

 2.  **Run the Backend (API)**:
-    In a new terminal, navigate to the `api` directory and use `uv` to install dependencies and run the server.
+    In a new terminal, install dependencies and run the server from the root directory.
     ```bash
-    cd api
     uv sync
-    uv run alembic upgrade head # Apply database migrations uv run uvicorn app.main:app --reload
+    uv run alembic upgrade head # Apply database migrations uv run uvicorn api.app.main:app --reload
     ```

 3.  **Run the Frontend (UI)**: